dangardner/fk2trigger/README.md

 fk2trigger
 ==========

-NAME
+## NAME

 fk2trigger - Convert InnoDB foreign keys to NDB with triggers

-SYNOPSIS
+## SYNOPSIS

     mysqldump <db> | fk2trigger [-e <engine>] [-t <trigger-file>]

-DESCRIPTION
+## DESCRIPTION

 fk2trigger takes output from mysqldump and converts foreign key constraints to triggers which mimic their behaviour.
 It also converts all table engines to the specified engine.

 This program was written to ease migration from InnoDB to MySQL Cluster.

-OPTIONS
+## OPTIONS

     -e engine

 All engine declarations will be replaced by the specified engine.
 Defaults to 'NDBCLUSTER'.

     -t trigger-file

 Write triggers to the specified file, for loading on other nodes in the MySQL Cluster.
 By default, triggers will be output on stdout, after the mysqldump output.

-VERSION
+## VERSION

 v0.01 - Initial release

-AUTHOR
+## AUTHOR

-       Dan Gardner (dan /at/ lizearle /dot/ com)
+Dan Gardner (dan /at/ chaotica /dot/ org /dot/ uk)

-CREDITS
+## CREDITS

 Released publicly by kind permission of my employer, Liz Earle Beauty Co.
 Ltd.

-COPYRIGHT
+## COPYRIGHT

 Copyright (C) 2008, Liz Earle Beauty Co.
 Ltd.

 This work is licensed under the GNU General Public License version 3.
 For the full license information, please visit http://www.gnu.org/copyleft/gpl.html